anuk909/neuron_poker/readme.rst

 added to the table.
 As a third step the game is kicked off with a reset.
 Agents with autoplay set to True will automatically play, by having the action method called of their class.
 Alternatively you can use the PlayerShell class and the environment will require you call call the step function manually and loop over it.
-This may be helpful when using other packages which are designed to interface with Gymnasium, such as keras-rl.
+This may be helpful when using other packages which are designed to interface with Gymnasium, such as stable_baselines3.

 Adding a new model / agent
 ^^^^^^^^^^^^^^^^^^^^^^^^^^